Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Oregon Stats and Trends

-- The Ducks covered the spread in their only game when underdogs by 4.5 points or more.
+- The Ducks have been underdogs by 4.5 points or more once this year and covered the spread.

-- Oregon's games this season have eclipsed the over/under six times in 12 opportunities (50%).
+- Oregon's games this year have hit the over on six of 12 set point totals (50%).

-- The Ducks have turned the ball over 13 times, 10 fewer times than the Sooners have forced turnovers (23).
+- The Ducks have 13 giveaways this season, while the Sooners have 23 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.